theforeman/foreman_maintain/README.md

 Foreman-maintain implements upgrade tooling that helps the administrator to go through the upgrade process.

-Foreman-maintain scans the system to know, what versions are available for upgrade on the particular system.
-To see what versions are available for upgrade, run:
+The foreman-maintain tool is intended to self upgrade itself to the next major version of the project.
+This is needed before upgrading, run:

 ```
-foreman-maintain upgrade list-versions
+foreman-maintain self-upgrade
 ```

 To perform just the pre-upgrade checks for the system, run: